 Check out our guide to the best air hockey pucks to ensure you're getting the right one.

 2. Sand Your Puck

 If you've got a cheap puck to begin with, then it's probably not worth doing this step.

 However, if you've got an arcade-quality puck that previously worked just fine, then things could be slowing down because of abrasions on the puck itself.
 If the surface that's side of the puck that's sliding on the table is even slightly uneven it can greatly increase the amount of friction and reduce glide.

-This adhesive sandpaper (link to Amazon) is great to keep by your table just for regular maintenence on the puck and bottom of your mallets to not sand the surface of the table itself.
+No products found. is great to keep by your table just for regular maintenence on the puck and bottom of your mallets to not sand the surface of the table itself.

 That’s how the pros do it!